J. S. Matthews

 Major James Skitt Matthews (7 September 1878 – 1 October 1970) was the City of Vancouver's first archivist and an early historian and chronicler of the city.
 Major Matthews also refers to a building named in his honour in Vanier Park, Vancouver, British Columbia.

 Born in Wales, Matthews lived for a time in New Zealand before settling in Vancouver in 1898.
 He was an officer with the Duke of Connaught’s Own Rifles Sixth Regiment, a Freemason, and was named Kitsilano "Citizen of the Year" in 1959.

 Collecting

 For decades he collected and catalogued artifacts, solicited donations, interviewed early inhabitants of the young city, and wrote historical narratives.
 In total, Matthews compiled 40 publications related to Vancouver's history.

 The archives began in Major Matthews' home until he was eventually given space by the City in various locations and was officially made the City's archivist in 1933.
-He moved the collection back into several home for a period following a dispute with Mayor Gerry McGeer over ownership of the collection.
+He moved the collection back into several homes for a period following a dispute with Mayor Gerry McGeer over ownership of the collection.
 The archives did not find a permanent home in his lifetime, but were given to the city with the condition of a dedicated building in his will within one year after his death in 1970.